edinhui/GoCI/doc/user_stories.md

 ## Phase 1: JSON Schema Creation Interface (Frontend)

-### Story 1.1: Basic Schema Editor Interface
+### Story 1.1: Basic Schema Editor Interface ✅ (已完成)
 **As a** configuration administrator
 **I want to** access a web-based visual editor for JSON Schema creation
 **So that** I can define configuration structures without writing raw JSON

 **Acceptance Criteria:**
-- Vue 3 application with Element Plus components is set up
+- ✅ Vue 3 application with Element Plus components is set up
-- Basic layout with navigation and editor area is implemented
+- ✅ Basic layout with navigation and editor area is implemented
-- User can access the schema editor page
+- ✅ User can access the schema editor page

 **Technical Notes:**
-- Set up Vue 3 project with Element Plus
+- ✅ Set up Vue 3 project with Element Plus
-- Implement basic routing and layout components
+- ✅ Implement basic routing and layout components
-- Create placeholder for schema editor
+- ✅ Create placeholder for schema editor

-### Story 1.2: Schema Property Management
+### Story 1.2: Schema Property Management ✅ (已完成)
 **As a** configuration administrator
 **I want to** add, edit, and remove properties in my schema
 **So that** I can define the structure of my configuration

 **Acceptance Criteria:**
-- User can add new properties with a name and data type
+- ✅ User can add new properties with a name and data type
-- User can edit existing property details
+- ✅ User can edit existing property details
-- User can delete properties
+- ✅ User can delete properties
-- Properties are displayed in a tree-like structure
+- ✅ Properties are displayed in a tree-like structure

 **Technical Notes:**
-- Implement property component with form controls
+- ✅ Implement property component with form controls
-- Create tree visualization for schema structure
+- ✅ Create tree visualization for schema structure
-- Implement CRUD operations for properties
+- ✅ Implement CRUD operations for properties

-### Story 1.3: Hierarchical Structure Creation
+### Story 1.3: Hierarchical Structure Creation ✅ (已完成)
 **As a** configuration administrator
 **I want to** organize properties into up to 3 hierarchical levels
 **So that** I can create structured configurations with navigation, sidebar, and page levels

 **Acceptance Criteria:**
-- User can create nested properties up to 3 levels deep
+- ✅ User can create nested properties up to 3 levels deep
-- Visual indication of hierarchy level is provided
+- ✅ Visual indication of hierarchy level is provided
-- User can collapse/expand branches of the hierarchy
+- ✅ User can collapse/expand branches of the hierarchy

 **Technical Notes:**
-- Enhance tree component to support nesting
+- ✅ Enhance tree component to support nesting
-- Implement level indicators and validation
+- ✅ Implement level indicators and validation
-- Add expand/collapse functionality
+- ✅ Add expand/collapse functionality

-### Story 1.4: Validation Rules Configuration
+### Story 1.4: Validation Rules Configuration ✅ (已完成)
 **As a** configuration administrator
 **I want to** define validation rules for each property
 **So that** I can ensure configurations meet required constraints

 **Acceptance Criteria:**
-- User can set property as required/optional
+- ✅ User can set property as required/optional
-- User can define min/max values for numeric properties
+- ✅ User can define min/max values for numeric properties
-- User can set pattern constraints for string properties
+- ✅ User can set pattern constraints for string properties
-- User can define enum values for properties with fixed options
+- ✅ User can define enum values for properties with fixed options

 **Technical Notes:**
-- Add validation rule components for each data type
+- ✅ Add validation rule components for each data type
-- Implement validation rule editor UI
+- ✅ Implement validation rule editor UI
-- Store validation rules with property definitions
+- ✅ Store validation rules with property definitions

-### Story 1.5: Schema Preview and Export
+### Story 1.5: Schema Preview and Export ✅ (已完成)
 **As a** configuration administrator
 **I want to** preview and export the JSON Schema I've created
 **So that** I can verify its structure and prepare it for storage

 **Acceptance Criteria:**
-- User can preview the generated JSON Schema
+- ✅ User can preview the generated JSON Schema
-- User can export the schema as a JSON file
+- ✅ User can export the schema as a JSON file
-- Preview updates in real-time as changes are made
+- ✅ Preview updates in real-time as changes are made

 **Technical Notes:**
-- Implement schema generation from UI model
+- ✅ Implement schema generation from UI model
-- Create preview component with syntax highlighting
+- ✅ Create preview component with syntax highlighting
-- Add export functionality
+- ✅ Add export functionality

 ## Phase 2: Backend Schema Storage